Cookware

 The type of fat you use will affect flavor and flakiness, while the

-layered between layers of flour and melt away with baking.
-They can be made
+fat are layered between layers of flour and melt away with baking.
+They can be

-from a variety of solid fats such as butter, vegetable shortening, and lard.
+made from a variety of solid fats such as butter, vegetable shortening, and

 Butter, lard, and vegetable